abinit/abinit/doc/tutorial/tdepes.md

 On the bright side, each q-point calculation is independent and thus the parallel scaling is ideal...
 Running separate jobs for different q-points is quite easy thanks to the dtset approach.

-## 3 Calculation of the eigenenergies correction along high-symmetry lines
+## 3 Calculation of the eigenenergy corrections along high-symmetry lines

 The calculation of the electronic eigenvalue correction due to electron-phonon coupling along high-symmetry lines requires the use of 6 datasets per q-point.